-The World Association for Disaster and Emergency Medicine is a non-operational, non-governmental, multidisciplinary organization whose mission is the global improvement of prehospital and emergency health care, public health, and disaster health and preparedness.
+The World Association for Disaster and Emergency Medicine is a multidisciplinary professional association whose mission is the global improvement of prehospital and emergency health care, public health, and disaster health and preparedness.

 WADEM will be a leading international organization recognized for working with partners to disseminate scientific evidence and best practices in prehospital and emergency health care, public health, and disaster health and preparedness and provide academic and evidence-based input into the development/review of relevant policies and educational programs.

 Underscoring a commitment to advance the frontier of disaster and emergency research, WADEM was created, originally as the Club of Mainz in 1976, to focus its members' expertise on the scientific investigation and improvement of disaster and emergency response.
 Its membership is open to physicians, nurses, administrators, behavioural scientists, emergency medical technicians and paramedics, public health, and other relevant experts in the field from all continents and cultures.

 Ultimately, the organization exists to foster international collaboration in the application of knowledge gained from data collected through qualitative and quantitative research to develop strategies aimed at promoting all aspects of human health, decreasing susceptibility, and increasing resilience to future health disasters and emergencies.
 To this end, WADEM produces its own international, peer-reviewed journal, Prehospital and Disaster Medicine, sponsors biennial World Congresses, and supports regional conferences of its affiliated societies and partner organizations.